Northeast High School students return to school after shooting injures eight of their own

 Crisis counselors would be on site, he said, and students would have access to free mental health services through the online platform Kooth.
 Similar services would be offered to staff through Lyra Health, according to Crowder.

-Still, staggering students is a key part of the return to school.
-On Monday, juniors and seniors would be in the building while freshmen and sophomores learn virtually and they swap on Tuesday.
+Still, staggering the number of students learning in-person is a key part of the return to school.
+On Monday, juniors and seniors would be in the building while freshmen and sophomores learn virtually, with plans to swap on Tuesday.
 Crowder said the staggering aimed to give students “small group and individualized support.”

 Wednesday’s shooting took place on Rising Sun and Cottman Avenues where many students switch buses to get home in an area known as “Five Points.”
 The eight students shot, ages 15 to 17, experienced varying degrees of injuries.
 One 16-year-old suffered a graze wound near the back of his left shoulder, another 16-year-old boy was shot nine times, and a 15-year-old boy had a bullet lodged in his spine.